 Geoff’s Story is a a short (eight-minute) film about one man’s encounter with sepsis.
 It is a powerful reminder of how delayed diagnosis may have life-threatening consequences, but also how prompt recognition and management of sepsis can and does make the difference between life and death.

 The regional Sepsis Group was convened in February 2016 and has met quarterly since.
 The group has agreed and implemented regional sepsis management pathways based on existing national guidelines and toolkits, updated in July 2018 to include NEWS 2 criteria.
 We hosted a workshop on the development of our regional pathway at the National Patient Safety Conference in May 2017.

 Sepsis – a regional patient-centred learning event was held in May 2018.
 Find the evaluation report and presentations from patients, relatives, our regional clinical lead and the UK Sepsis Trust CEO here.

 We hosted a ‘working together’ event focusing on the new NICE sepsis guidelines on 19 September 2016.
 Download the presentations and read an evaluation of the event here.

 measure a broad range of infection presentations associated with a risk of sepsis (“suspicion of sepsis”; SOS).
 We have applied this to regional data, and shared the results with Trusts and CCGs in our region, and with national stakeholders at the Sepsis Unplugged Conference in Brighton in October 2016.
 A paper detailing this work has been published in BMJ Open and a “how to guide” has been developed to support replication of the methodology.
-Our work has attracted interest from other AHSNs and we are considering a way of running the analyses for them.
-The Sepsis Trust and NHS England have also expressed interest in using our coding set to assess the national burden of suspicion of sepsis.
+This has been summarised in this case study.
+Our work has attracted interest from ICHP AHSN who have developed an award winning national sepsis dashboard, using the SOS methodology, launched in September 2018.